GauChoob/magination-rascript/guide/guide.md

 # 5) Achievement Guide

 ![](https://media.retroachievements.org/Badge/459087.png) [Great Furok](https://retroachievements.org/achievement/404371)
-_Obtain a Great Furok by almost escaping the Tavel Gorge caves._
+_Obtain a Great Furok by almost escaping the Tavel Gorge caves_

 The Tavel Gorge caves have 3 different maps associated with them.
 After taking the crystal, you must run all the way back to the very first map before falling down into a chasm.
 After that, Pruitt will automatically give you a great Furok (level 5), as opposed to a normal or good Furok (level 2 or 3).

 ***

 ![](https://media.retroachievements.org/Badge/459090.png) [Throwing Healing at Friends](https://retroachievements.org/achievement/404361)
-_Obtain Grow in Naroom._
+_Obtain Grow in Naroom_

 Found in the Seer's House.

 ***

 ![](https://media.retroachievements.org/Badge/459094.png) [Flash Tony](https://retroachievements.org/achievement/404359)
-_Beat Avoid the Agovos in under 7.4 seconds._
+_Beat Avoid the Agovos in under 7.4 seconds_

 The minigame unlocks in Vash Naroom after beating the first Shadow Geyser.

 ***

 ![](https://media.retroachievements.org/Badge/459097.png) [Brub Elite](https://retroachievements.org/achievement/404355)
-_Score at least 60 points in Scrub the Brub._
+_Score at least 60 points in Scrub the Brub_

 This game can be played in the Underneath or in the Cald.

 ***

 ![](https://media.retroachievements.org/Badge/458598.png) [Acquired Taste](https://retroachievements.org/achievement/404389)
-_Eat 20 mushrooms._
+_Eat 20 mushrooms_

 Before completing the second Shadow Geyser, learn about mushrooms from one of the town's inhabitants, then go in Motash the elder's house and eat 20 mushrooms.
 This Easter egg was only discovered in 2024!

 ***

 ![](https://media.retroachievements.org/Badge/459101.png) [Solo Operative](https://retroachievements.org/achievement/404372)
-_Obtain Maelstrom by defeating all the ShadowMagi without any help._
+_Obtain Maelstrom by defeating all the ShadowMagi without any help_

 After getting to the Cald, defeat the first ShadowMagi on the bridge, then head southeast for a few seconds to fight the ShadowMagi that is standing around.
 After that, work your way counter-clockwise around the map, fighting a total of 7 ShadowMagi.
 Valkan should not help at all.
 Talk to Valkan later to receive your reward.

 ***

 ![](https://media.retroachievements.org/Badge/459103.png) [Bullseye](https://retroachievements.org/achievement/404357)
-_Score at least 60 points in Aim for Animite._
+_Score at least 60 points in Aim for Animite_

 You must obtain Wence's arrow from the Underneath to be able to play this minigame in the Cald.
 Note that the targets and animite give 1, 2, 3 and 5 points respectively, even though the boy tells you they are worth more than that.

 ***

 ![](https://media.retroachievements.org/Badge/459104.png) [Have Some Flame](https://retroachievements.org/achievement/404364)
-_Obtain Fireball in the Cald._
+_Obtain Fireball in the Cald_

 A secret passage exists on the pathway to the Ferry in the Cald.
 By running around in front of a specific one of the paintings on the wall, the painting will swallow you and bring you into the secret passage.

 ***

 ![](https://media.retroachievements.org/Badge/459106.png) [So That's Where Soap Comes From](https://retroachievements.org/achievement/404390)
-_Tell Eidon about Oflardt's stories._
+_Tell Eidon about Oflardt's stories_

 Refuse to pay the Ferryman after going to Orothe.
 On your way back from Orothe, talk to Eidon.
 Note that refusing to pay the Ferryman will lock you out from getting Ormagon, so make an extra save state before talking to the Ferryman, or simply do not save the game and reset.

 ***

 ![](https://media.retroachievements.org/Badge/459107.png) [Skeleton Key](https://retroachievements.org/achievement/404373)
-_Find the Channeled Gem using Ashgar's Key._
+_Find the Channeled Gem using Ashgar's Key_

 The locked door is located in the Weave.

 ***

 ![](https://media.retroachievements.org/Badge/459108.png) [Bargainer](https://retroachievements.org/achievement/404391)
-_Haggle the ferryman down to his lowest price._
+_Haggle the ferryman down to his lowest price_

 Refuse to pay the Ferryman after going to Orothe.
 Once back on mainland, head back to the Dock in the Cald.
 Note that refusing to pay the Ferryman will lock you out from getting Ormagon, so make an extra save state before talking to the Ferryman, or simply do not save the game and reset.

 ***

 ![](https://media.retroachievements.org/Badge/459109.png) [Gentleman Thief](https://retroachievements.org/achievement/404397)
-_Close the training equipment door after opening it._
+_Close the training equipment door after opening it_

 As part of the Ormagon quest, the training equipment door is unlocked by running 5 times around the statue counter-clockwise.
 After unlocking the door, run 5 times around the statue clockwise, and interact with the empty eye to lock the door again.
 This was only discovered in 2024!

 ***

 ![](https://media.retroachievements.org/Badge/459112.png) [Second Largest Screwdriver](https://retroachievements.org/achievement/404374)
-_Examine the large screwdriver near some Jingjacks._
+_Examine the large screwdriver near some Jingjacks_

 Found at the end of the Shadowhold.

 ***

 ![](https://media.retroachievements.org/Badge/459114.png) [Savior](https://retroachievements.org/achievement/404375)
-_Cure Orwin._
+_Cure Orwin_

 Get the Cloud Frond from the Shadowhold and bring it to the Seer.
 Note that healing Orwin will lock you out of the Ormagon quest, unless Orwin is healed after getting the Hollow Stool.

 ***

 ![](https://media.retroachievements.org/Badge/460199.png) [Jailbreak](https://retroachievements.org/achievement/406696)
-_Rescue all 7 prisoners and then find them throughout the world._
+_Rescue all 7 prisoners and then find them throughout the world_

 Fully complete the Shadowhold by rescuing all 7 prisoners.
 After escaping from the Shadowhold, the prisoners can be found at the following locations:
 1. Vash Naroom